Portrait

 Yenish, Sinti and Roma Literatures

 Under the title “Weltenweit” (“Worlds Wide”), Litar has focused since 2019 on Yenish, Sinti and Roma literatures and cultures.
 Switzerland has recognized the Yenish and Sinti as national minorities since 2016.
 The Roma are still fighting for official recognition in the country, however.
 The cultures of these minorities are rich and diverse – and yet barely known.
-Litar organized the “Weltenweit” Festival at Kosmos Zurich (5 and 6 April 2019) to change that.
+In 2019 Litar organized the “Weltenweit” Festival at Kosmos Zurich to change that.
 For the first time in Switzerland, Yenish, Sinti and Roma culture formed the focus of a festival.
 Since then, Litar has held readings, workshops, teaching events and panels in various places in Switzerland and Austria, on our own or in cooperation with institutions such as RomArchive, Initiative Minderheiten Tirol and Radgenossenschaft.

-Current publication
+Current Publication

 Morphing the Roma Label